EpsilonHeap/EpsilonHeap.github.io/pages/ml-society.md

 # Digging for Data Gold

-The prospects of reinforcing growth from generation to generation is not so clear.
+The prospects of reinforcing growth from generation to generation anchored by data is not so clear.
 Lets enumerate:

 1. Integration (data-fusion) is more a problem of methodologies.
 2. Specialization means gathering data for a specific use and is not meant to have broad catalytic effects.
 Perhaps massive specialization as a whole can turn the collective process into a growth driver.
 3. New sources of data is unknowable.
 Maybe finer details (similar to weather prediction) would be enough.
 Another prospect leaves humans out of the loop - computers can generate data with no meaning for us amongst themselves.
 4. Rapidly changing data seems like a good candidate ... except for the rapid part.
 Ephemeral patterns, unless a meta pattern emerges, would not be a good foundation for further advancements.

 Let me be clear.
-Currently, data as examples of a desired (or undesirable) pattern is still highly valuable.
+Currently, data as examples of a desired (or undesirable) pattern are still highly valuable.
 Much resources is direct at this effort and rightly so; the game is still young.
 [Endeavors]((https://www.technologyreview.com/s/612897/this-is-why-ai-has-yet-to-reshape-most-businesses/)) to employ data and ML/AI to markedly reshape businesses take time to bear fruit, and a great deal of the effort is spent on the data.
 The question is of the sustainability of an 'age' as in 'industrial', 'iron', or 'computer'.
 Is more data a foundation for sustained advancements?

-On the other hand, computing seem to a good foundational piece for the next generation.
+On the other hand, computing seem to be a good foundational piece for the next generation.
 Then a conundrum seems to be at hand.
 Data sells for good money and is consider valuable (Facebook, Amazon, and likes are data-driven companies.)
 Yet computing power (clouds) is cheap, and algorithms (ML/AI frameworks) are given away.
 My guess is that this situation will likely turn.
 The current situation is a product of the 'ramping up' stage.

 Recall that the thought experiment was regarding the prospects of exponential advancement in ML/AI over the a period comparable to the computer age.
-The intent was not to discount data or Data Science, which will continue to grow and flourish.
+The intent was not to discount data or the data part of Data Science, which will continue to grow and flourish.
 But probably at a pace akin to automobiles or lasers - substantial yet less than explosive.

 <!-- China Data Farms -->